-In the 1880s the United States Navy embarked upon a new course, as decades of strategy were abandoned in favor of a new approach.
-Increasingly the traditional strategy of a navy based on commerce raiding and defense was abandoned in favor of one that followed the European focus on a battle fleet designed to win and maintain control of the seas.
-At the heart of this strategy was the battleship, which was undergoing a radical transformation of its own as new technologies outdated existing designs at an almost dizzying pace.
+In the 1880s the United States Navy embarked upon a radical course, as decades of strategy were abandoned in favor of a new goal.
+Increasingly the traditional pursuit of a navy based on commerce raiding and defense was abandoned in favor of one that followed the European focus on a battle fleet designed to win and maintain control of the seas.
+At the heart of this was the battleship, which was undergoing a radical transformation of its own as new technologies outdated existing designs at an almost dizzying pace.

 Carefully detailed and generously supplemented with a wealth of blueprints, schematics, and photographs, Reilly and Scheina's book is an invaluable resource for anyone interested in the subject.
 It is a book that is rewarding reading not just for naval history buffs but for anyone interested in an important aspect of the evolution of America's role in the world, as the authors address not just the technical elements but the changing missions for the ships and the adaptations that those demands made upon their designs.
 For those who want to learn about how America began embracing its potential as a world power, this is a book that cannot be overlooked.